g45t345rt/DERO-SC-Standards/README.md

 - index = The NFT index (1,2,3,4,5...)
 - metadata = The NFT values/attributes - preferably in URLSearchParams format but I have no control over this so you can put whatever you want
 Dero Seals example: `background=33&base=31&hairAndHats=12&shirts=4`
+- soulbound = The NFT cannot be transfered - 0 is false, 1 is true

 ### Transfer